North Carolina Lottery Games

 In North Carolina, you can purchase Lottery tickets online and in person.

-For in-person tickets, the procedure is relatively straightforward.
+For in-person tickets, the process is easy.
 You'll visit a participating retailer and make your purchase with cash.
 You can play Keno, Scratch-Offs, and various other games here.

 For online, here's what you'll do:

+Yes, there are NC betting promos available for the lottery, including deposit matches.
 On the NC State Lottery Page, under the "Rewards" tab, you'll see a link to the Promotions page.
-Here, you'll see various offers, with some expiration dates and others ongoing.
+Here, you'll see various offers.

 Be sure to check each promo's page to see if there are any changes or for any promos added later.